Rob Hogg

-Robert Mason Hogg (born January 24, 1967) is the Iowa State Senator from the 33rd District.
-A Democrat, he has served in the Iowa Senate since 2007 after having served in the Iowa House of Representatives from 2003 to 2007.
-He ran in the Democratic primary for the 2016 United States Senate election in Iowa, but he lost to former Iowa Lieutenant Governor Patty Judge.
-In June 2021, Hogg announced his intention to not seek re-election to his seat in 2022.
+Robert Mason Hogg (born January 24, 1967) is an American politician who served in the Iowa Senate from 2007 to 2023 representing the 33rd district.
+A Democrat, he previously served in the Iowa House of Representatives from 2003 to 2007.
+He ran in the Democratic primary for the 2016 United States Senate election in Iowa, but he lost to former lieutenant governor Patty Judge.

 Background

 Hogg was born in Iowa City in 1967, the son of Robert (Bob) and Carol Ladd Hogg.
 He received his B.A. from the University of Iowa and his J.D. and M.A. from the University of Minnesota.

 Political career

-State Legislature
+State legislature

 Hogg is on Iowa Senate's Appropriations committee; the Ways and Means committee; the Environment & Energy Independence committee, where he is vice chair; the Judiciary committee, where he is vice chair; and the Rebuild Iowa committee, where he is chair.
 He is also vice chair of the Justice System Appropriations Subcommittee.
 As of February 2011, he was the only lawyer in the Iowa Senate.

 Hogg was elected in 2006 with 14,112 votes (59%), defeating Republican opponent Renee Schulte.
 He was reelected in 2010 and 2014.

 Hogg was minority leader of the Iowa Senate for a little less than a year.
 He was replaced by Janet Petersen in 2017.